SWARNAVA182006/mycodingpractices/README.md

 # mycodingpractices
-basic to advance level codesin various languages.
+basic to advance level codes in various languages.